-Before hiring, we highly recommend asking a prospective music therapist if they have been specifically trained to work in mental health and/or addiction therapy.
+Before hiring, we highly recommend asking a prospective music therapist if they have been specifically trained to work in mental health, eating disorder recovery and/or addiction therapy.

 Our wonderful clients inspire us everyday.
-Although we need to protect their identity, here are some of the great things they’ve said about Get In Tune Music Therapy sessions.
+Although we need to protect their identities, here are some of the great things they’ve said about Get In Tune Music Therapy sessions.

 “I am so grateful for the contribution that Marlys’s music therapy groups make to our program.
 The clients always look forward to the groups and often comment on how the sessions enable them to look at the issues in their life in a unique way.
 Music therapy has opened up new opportunities for my clients to gain insight and enhance their experience in recovery!"